GINNOV/iamsblog/README.md

 # One man's junk is another man’s treasure

-I have skills, passions and hobbies across multiple spaces.
+I have skills, passions, and hobbies across multiple spaces.

-I make stuff for myself and if in the process I realize that someone else could have an adrenaline shot at the end of long Google search, I share as is, no frills.
+I make stuff for myself, and if, in the process, I realize that someone else could use an adrenaline shot at the end of a long Google search, I share it as is, no frills.

-I hope, today, that's you.
+I hope, today, that it's you.
 ;mE